farmera/sare_grant/study_methods.md

 in pursuing them we have sometimes felt a degree of tension.

 Throughout this study we have been guided by empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather the image data.
-However, we have also been keen to answer such questions using methods that are accessible at modest cost.
+We have also been keen to answer such questions with methods that are accessible and available at modest cost.
+The two central issue we have sought to address are:

 * __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurements?__